Credit repair may be the light at the end of your bad credit tunnel.

 Should I look into credit repair?

 A credit repair agency may be able to help you clean up your credit file, which over time can save you a lot of money.
-Ultimately, you need to consider your own financial needs and situation before deciding to apply for help with a credit agency.
+Ultimately, you need to consider your own financial needs and situation before deciding whether you should apply.
 You should keep in mind that no credit agency can guarantee that they will be able to remove listings.

 Why is it important to check my credit file?